 ⚠️ Important: Tickets sell out ridiculously fast — often within hours.
 You’ll usually need to buy tickets before the lineup is even announced, which says everything about how popular this festival is.

 👉 Planning to go?
 Check out our complete Electric Picnic guide for tips, tickets, and what to expect.
+Want to know who might be playing?
+Discover the Top Irish Bands Right Now.

 All Together Now Festival – Ireland’s largest Independent Festival